 The first detail that Luke provides is that Stephen was not just another ordinary member of the Christian community.
 He was known throughout the people as a man of power.

 “a man full of God’s grace and power, performed great wonders and signs among the people”

-Luke’s second area of detail is about the people who rose up to complain about Stephen.
+Luke’s second bit of detail is about the people who rose up to complain about Stephen.
 Luke refers to them as “members of the Synagogue of the Freedmen“.
 Who exactly was Luke referring to?
 Were these Roman slaves that were now free?
 Were they Jews who believed in hedonism?
 Were they prisoners set free?
 Luke gives a little help to answering this question in the next sentence; “Jews of Cyrene and Alexandria as well as the provinces of Cilicia and Asia“.
 These Freedmen were part of the North African and Western Asian Jewish diaspora.
-The people named by Luke are two different synagogues, as they are thousands of miles apart, yet they both contained Jewish Freedmen.
+The people named by Luke are from two different synagogues, as they are thousands of miles apart, yet they both contained Jewish Freedmen.
 The diasporic Freedmen existed in both synagogues, as they were the natural product of the diaspora.

 Philo speaks of these Jews as former slaved brought into Rome who lived near the Tiber River.